tensorflow/models/official/nlp/README.md

 # TF-NLP Model Garden

-⚠️ Disclaimer: All datasets hyperlinked from this page are not owned or distributed by Google.
-The dataset is made available by third parties.
+⚠️ Disclaimer: Datasets hyperlinked from this page are not owned or distributed by Google.
+Such datasets are made available by third parties.
 Please review the terms and conditions made available by the third parties before using the data.

 This codebase provides a Natural Language Processing modeling toolkit written in [TF2](https://www.tensorflow.org/guide/effective_tf2).
 It allows researchers and